xpack/web-doxygen/website/docs/api/classes/clangtuparser.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Parse the file given at construction time as a translation unit This file should already be preprocessed by doxygen preprocessor at the time of calling. <a href="#a83aab5c9a3514bd9fdcc7f811f76f3b6">More...</a></p>
+Parse the file given at construction time as a translation unit This file should already be preprocessed by doxygen preprocessor at the time of calling. <a href="#a83aab5c9a3514bd9fdcc7f811f76f3b6">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">